GregoireCoppens/LiteratureScreeningTool/README.md

 - the first branch ("Retrieval") retrieves all the articles

-- the second branch ("Screening Tool") screens the articles in a flask app.
+- the second branch ("Screening") screens the articles in a flask app.

 - the last branch ("Analysis") analyses the output from the screening process and outputs the results as pkl files or xlsx tables